 For example, with the help of Google Consent Mode, you can indicate whether consent was granted for Analytics and Ads (marketing) cookies.
 If there is no consent, some basic data will still be passed to Google products, but ads will be much less targeted.

-You don't have to worry about integrating Legal Monster with Google Consent Mode.
+You don't have to worry about integrating Openli with Google Consent Mode.
 Our cookie widget will keep track of and update it, when the user specifies a consent preference.

-So all you need to do in order to make google consent mode work is make sure that your Google Analytics script is not blocked and that you are running the Legal Monster Cookie consent widget.
+So all you need to do in order to make google consent mode work is make sure that your Google Analytics script is not blocked and that you are running the Openli Cookie consent widget.